Norfolk Black History Month

 A public exhibition and series of lectures and cafe conversations hosted at the Forum, Norwich during October 2012.

-The School of American Studies presents a public exhibition of the Sarah Hicks Williams letters, a northerner in the slaveholding South during the mid-nineteenth century.
+A public exhibition presented the Sarah Hicks Williams letters, a northerner in the slaveholding South during the mid-nineteenth century.

-There will also be a related series of free public lectures to be hosted at Fusion and the Millennium Library, and cafe conversations, taking place in Cafe Bar Marzano at the Forum, reflecting on Black History in the African Diaspora.
+There was also a related series of free public lectures hosted at Fusion and the Millennium Library, and cafe conversations, which took place in Cafe Bar Marzano at the Forum, reflecting on Black History in the African Diaspora.

 Material kindly on loan from the Sarah Hicks Williams Papers, Southern Historical Collection, Wilson Special Collections Library, University of North Carolina at Chapel Hill